dhsc-govuk/FingertipsNext/search-setup/README.md

 ## Testing

-This project uses Jest for unit testing.
+This project uses Jest for testing.

-### Running the Unit tests
+### Running the Integration tests

 ```bash
 npm run test